openharmony/tee_tee_os_framework/test/xts/README.md

 ## Test Execution
 Note: The absolute path for running the CA during the test must be the same as the absolute path for running the CA specified by AddCaller_CA_exec func in the test TA.
-In this example, the CA named tee_test_client_api in the TA is used as an example to describe the test command.
+In this example, the CA named tee_test_client_api_vendor in the TA is used as an example to describe the test command.
 You can specify another name in the actual test.

 Place the test TA (sec file) in the same level directory as the test CA, and both can be placed in the/vendor/bin/directory.

 ### TEE SDK compatibility test
 1. Execute all test cases.
-Enter the command line window of the tested system, Enter "/system/bin/tee_test_client_api"
+Enter the command line window of the tested system, Enter "/vendor/bin/tee_test_client_api_vendor"

 2. Execute some test cases.
 For details, see the commands provided by the hcpptest framework.
-Supports the use of wildcard characters "*", for example /vendor/bin/tee_test_client_api --gtest_filter=*EmptyTest.InvokeCommand*
+Supports the use of wildcard characters "*", for example /vendor/bin/tee_test_client_api_vendor --gtest_filter=*EmptyTest.InvokeCommand*

+3. Current exist tee xts test CA list:
+/vendor/bin/tee_test_client_api_vendor
+/system/bin/tee_test_client_api_system
+/vendor/bin/tee_test_tcf_api
+/vendor/bin/tee_test_time_api
+/vendor/bin/tee_test_arithmetic_api
+/vendor/bin/tee_test_trusted_storage_api
+/vendor/bin/tee_test_crypto_api
+/vendor/bin/tee_test_device_api

 ## Reference
     - xts_acts